PeterCamilleri/mini_erb/README.md

 The next step is to execute the transpiled code in an environment.
 This environment is a ruby binding to the virtual location of the code execution.
-In effect, code is executed from the place where the binding is taken.
+In effect, code is executed as if it was placed in the spot where the binding is taken.

 This use of bindings allows access to any variables that may have been defined in that a location and also allows the state of that location to be modified.